A faulty diverter valve is a common problem with older combi boilers. Over time they can wear or break, causing havoc on central heating systems.

 Whilst the boiler is in bits, it’s certainly worth having the engineer assess the other visible parts for wear and tear.

 If there are not major issues, then the replacement of the faulty diverter valve is all that is needed.
+You can get a quote to have it fixed here.

 When the diverter valve is faulty, and other expensive parts are on their way out, we’d suggest getting no-obligation quotes for a new boiler here.